05 March 2025

 The false thesis goes something like this:

-The common assumption in the West (the US & Western Europe) that Russia’s invasion of Ukraine reflects Putin’s imperialism is a dangerous misunderstanding.
-Rather, the invasion was a predictable response to Western foolishness & aggessiveness toward Russia.
+It is wrong for the West (the US & Western Europe) to fault Russia for invading Ukraine.
+It was a predictable response to Western foolishness & aggessiveness toward Russia.

-But the West has betrayed that promise with aggressive expansion of NATO, toward the end putting Western troops right on Russia’s border with Ukraine.
+The West betrayed that promise with aggressive expansion of NATO, toward the end of Western troops right on Russia’s border with Ukraine.

-Mirroring the Soviets creating a buffer of client states in Eastern Europe during the Cold War, Russia has seized part of eastern Ukraine as a buffer against the West now.
-Putin is eager to embrace peace with Ukraine, if they simply allow that ethnically-Russian territory to have an independent, Russia-friendly government, but because Ukrainian President Volodymyr Zelenskyy is an instrument of the West’s dangerous betrayal of Russia he refuses.
+Much as the Soviets created a buffer of client states in Eastern Europe during the Cold War, Russia has seized part of eastern Ukraine as a buffer against the West now.
+Putin is eager to embrace peace with Ukraine, if they simply allow that ethnically-Russian territory to have an independent, Russia-friendly government, but Ukrainian President Volodymyr Zelens’kyi refuses because he is an instrument of the West’s dangerous betrayal of Russia.

 I dug down the rabbit hole of this argument a couple of years ago.
 It is deceitful Russian propaganda.